-Once your child has been removed from your home, it is the agency's responsibility to temporarily place him or her in a safe environment.
-There are a number of possible options that may or may not work in your specific case.
+Once a child has been removed from home, it is the agency’s responsibility to temporarily place him or her in a safe environment.
+Many possible options may or many not work in specific cases.

 Kinship Foster Care

-In kinship care, the child lives in a nurturing home environment with persons to whom a close relationship already exists.
-Kinship providers are required to become licensed foster parents, however, a child may be placed with a kinship caregiver pending completion of these requirements.
+Kinship care placement means, the child lives in a nurturing home environment with persons to whom a close relationship already exists.
+Kinship providers must become licensed foster parents, however, a child may be placed with a kinship caregiver while completing these requirements.

-An alternative to traditional in-home foster care, in a group home children reside in an intimate, home-like setting where a number of unrelated children stay for varying periods of time.
+An alternative to traditional in-home foster care, in a group home, children reside in an intimate, home-like setting where many unrelated children stay for varying periods of time.
 The caregivers may be a single set of house parents or a rotating staff of trained professionals.
 Specialized therapeutic or treatment group homes have specially-trained staff to assist children with emotional and behavioral difficulties.
 The make-up and staffing of the group home can be adapted to meet the unique needs of its residents.

 Residential Treatment Facility (RTF) / Hospital

 Residential Treatment or hospitalization is a placement resource for children in need of structured and therapeutic intervention.
-Children placed in an RTF/hospital setting may be experiencing social, behavioral, educational and/or emotional problems and are unable to function successfully in either a family or the community.
-Placement is focused on treatment with the hope that child can transition to family or community care as soon as possible.
+Children placed in an RTF/hospital setting may be experiencing social, behavioral, educational, and/or emotional problems, unable to function successfully in either a family or the community.
+Placement is focused on treatment with the hope that the child can transition to family or community care as soon as possible.